JonathonEngland25/d2pt-meta-hero-grid-updater/memory-bank/architecture.md

 - `index.html`: When the user selects a config folder, the UI updates and the path is persisted.
 On launch, the UI displays the manual path if set, or the auto-detected path otherwise.
 The config path display shows '(manual)' if the manual path is active.

 **File Purposes (Phase 11 additions):**
 - `main.js`: Now includes an IPC handler (`backup-hero-grid`) that checks for an existing hero_grid_config.json in the config folder and renames it to hero_grid_config_backup.json before any update.
-On first run, it shows a warning dialog (unless in silent mode) and persists a flag in user-settings.json to avoid repeat warnings.
+On first run, it shows a warning dialog and persists a flag in user-settings.json to avoid repeat warnings.
 This ensures user data safety and clear communication.
 - `index.html`: The renderer now calls the backup-hero-grid IPC handler before downloading the new grid.
 Status messages are shown for backup and download steps, ensuring the user is informed of each operation.
 - `user-settings.json`: Now also stores a flag (`backupWarningShown`) to track if the first-run backup warning has been shown, preventing repeated dialogs.